 The diet should be free of alcohol, caffeine, chocolate, grains, legumes, milk products with lactose, high carb foods, as mentioned previously, all of these disrupt neurotransmitters.

-Please note that corn is a grain not a vegetable.
+Please note that corn is a grain, not a vegetable.
 Peas are a legume, not a vegetable.
 Peanuts are a legume, not a nut.
-So, each of these are eliminated.
+So, each of these is eliminated.

 Take a look at the following page for more guidance on designing and personalizing your Paleo diet.